-About Wincanton Choral Society
+About Wincanton Choral Society - Online rehearsals in the time of COVID.

 The Wincanton Choral Society is a large, amateur choir led over the years by a series of talented musical directors.
 The Society was born in 1990, over the years the Concert repertoire began to embrace ever more adventurous works.
 From its start in St Luke’s Church, an enthusiasm and momentum developed behind the Choir: by 2004 its membership increased so much that it was necessary to seek a larger venue for the Choir’s rehearsals and for its performances to satisfy larger audiences.
 For its concerts, the Choir is accompanied by an orchestra made up of local professional musicians, and performances frequently include well known and high quality soloists who are always eager to sing with the Society.